Tree of Life SAL

 What happens when?

 Until the end of October, Mabel was busy charting and model stitching to get each part just right, and writing instructions, drawing diagrams and taking stitch photographs (she may still be doing some of that now…)

 On 1st November 2019 the list of materials was posted.
 This shows the quantities for the whole SAL (e.g. "1 skein of stranded cotton in shade A", or "10 4mm sequins")

 On 29th November 2019 the "Join the SAL" button appeared at the bottom of this page so that people can sign up.
 When payment has been received, you'll be sent a confirmation email with a username and SAL blog password.
 Don't worry if you don't get round to signing up until after the SAL has started, you'll be able to download the parts you've missed and then join in with the rest of us.

-On 1st January 2020 the Part One page on the Tree of Life Blog will go live.
+On 1st January 2020 the Part One page on the Tree of Life Blog went live.
 The blog is where you go to download new instalments, and where Mabel will post twice a month about her version of the SAL, discussing materials and answering questions.

 After that, a new part of the SAL will be available on the 15th of January, then the 1st and 15th of every month (or the 2nd/16th if the 1st/15th is a Sunday) until the end of May, and the SAL Gallery will be updated whenever participants send in pictures.